MicrosoftDocs/learn/learn-pr/wwl-language/challenge-project-create-mini-game-with-copilot/includes/2-prepare.md

 2. Enable the [GitHub Codespaces](https://docs.github.com/en/codespaces) service in your GitHub account.
 Codespaces offers 60 hours of free use per month.

-3. You need to make a copy of the template repository in your GitHub account.
-To do this, you'll need to access the [repository](https://github.com/microsoft/vscode-remote-try-python) and `Fork`.
+3. You need to make a copy of the [template repository](https://github.com/microsoft/vscode-remote-try-python) in your GitHub account using the `Fork` function.
 At the end of the repository fork, you have a copy of the template repository in your GitHub account.
 You use this repository to develop the minigame application.

 4. On the repository page that was created, click the `Code` button and, in the Codespaces tab, click `Create codespace on main`.
 In a few moments, Codespaces  create a development environment for you.